TL;DR

 Removed Public Remotes from Private Projects

 If a project is private, it has no public remotes.
 Period.
-If I need to create a public version, I do it in a separate, clean repository.
+If he needs to create a public version, he does it in a separate, clean repository.

 Prompt Shows Current Directory

-I modified my shell prompt to prominently display the current directory and git remote.
-I can see at a glance where I am and where I'm pushing to.
+He modified his shell prompt to prominently display the current directory and git remote.
+He can see at a glance where he is and where he's pushing to.

 The lesson: Multiple layers of defense matter.
 Any single safeguard can fail.
 When you have credentials in code AND multiple remotes AND no pre-push hooks AND you're tired, disaster happens.
 Remove as many failure points as possible.